shiryz/call-it-back/README.md

 ```js
 secondFunction(firstFunction(1));
 ```
-Another Error :sad: `TypeError: callback is not a function at secondFunction`, same error as before, we need a function and not a value.
+Another Error :confused: `TypeError: callback is not a function at secondFunction`, same error as before, we need a function and not a value.